source-saraiva/ezy-install/README.md

 ```
 ## Usage

-# Autocomplete
-typing ez then press TAB will auto complete the command
+💡 Tip: After installing, type `ez` and press `TAB` to autocomplete the `ezy-install` command in your terminal.

 ```bash